-The capabilities of NNSA’s Office of Counterterrorism and Counterproliferation (CTCP) are integral to the U.S. Government’s layered defense against nuclear terrorism and nuclear proliferation, from providing early threat indications, securing nuclear material, locating and defeating nuclear devices, and mitigating the effects of radiological incidents around the globe.
+The NNSA’s Office of Counterterrorism and Counterproliferation (CTCP) is integral to the U.S. Government’s layered defense against nuclear terrorism and nuclear proliferation.
+CTCP’s scientific capabilities help provide early threat indications and inform the security of nuclear materials worldwide.
+Its operational assets are used to locate and defeat terrorist nuclear devices and mitigate the effects of radiological incidents around the globe.
 This “defense-in-depth” strategy requires adversaries to defeat multiple layers of security to obtain and detonate a nuclear device.

 NNSA’s nuclear counterterrorism, counterproliferation, and incident response missions harness the Department’s unparalleled command of nuclear science to understand and contend with nuclear threats.
 CTCP performs three core functions:

 - Preparing for nuclear and radiological incidents and accidents through planning, training, and exercises

 - Countering adversary efforts to acquire and use nuclear capabilities

 - Responding to nuclear and radiological incidents and accidents worldwide